johnnybal/qqq/LengLeng/README.md

 # LengLeng iOS App

-A social polling app that lets users create and participate in polls, receive notifications, and interact with other users.
+A social polling app that lets users participate in polls, receive notifications, and interact with other users.

 ## Prerequisites